Liv Racing TeqFind

 Liv Racing TeqFind (UCI code: LIV) was a women's professional cycling team, based in the Netherlands.
-The title sponsor is Liv, a sub-brand of Taiwanese bicycle manufacturer Giant Bicycles.
-The team's directeur sportif is Eric van den Boom.
-Riders for Liv Racing compete in the UCI Women's World Tour and other Elite Women's Cycling events throughout the world.
+The title sponsor was Liv, a sub-brand of Taiwanese bicycle manufacturer Giant Bicycles.
+The team's directeur sportif was Eric van den Boom.
+Riders for Liv Racing competed in the UCI Women's World Tour and other Elite Women's Cycling events throughout the world.
+At the end of the 2023 season, the team was merged with Jayco-AlUla to form Liv AlUla Jayco.

 History of the team

 2012

 The team's first win of the season came in the Ronde van Drenthe where Marianne Vos claimed victory.
 The team's first overall General classification win came at the Festival Luxembourgeois du cyclisme féminin Elsy Jacobs, again being won by Vos, along with a stage; Annemiek van Vleuten also won the prologue and a stage.
 Vos went on to win five stages of the 2012 Giro d'Italia Femminile, as well as the General classification.
 Vos followed this by winning the General classification of the Tour Féminin en Limousin.
 Vos continued her strong run of wins claiming the 2012 Olympic Games road race in London.
 The final wins for the team came at the Holland Ladies Tour where Vos won the General classification and took two stage wins.
 Vos later won the 2012 UCI World Championship road race.